hennychen/bp-gallery/readme.txt

 Fixed incorrect path to tagging javascript
 =1.1.5=
-Change plugin name to BP Gallery Plus to avoid conflict with the existing BP Gallery Plugin == Help Out! ==
+Change plugin name to BP Gallery Plus to avoid conflict with the existing BP Gallery Plugin =1.1.2=
+Fixed capatability issues, Now comes with Fancybox for image viewing, can support Thickbox and Colorbox if available.
+Pagination works.
+Phototagging is fixed.

+== Help Out! ==

 If you want to help out, you can send some cash over [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).